-Highly prestigious 5-year tenure track fellowships focused on innovative research.
+Prestigious 5-year tenure track fellowships focused on innovative research

-The Fellows will be recruited as a cohort and be supported to achieve their research and other academic career ambitions through mentoring, peer support and training opportunities.
-This will be in addition to support provided by senior staff in the respective schools and institutes.
+The Fellows will be recruited as a cohort and will be supported to achieve their research and leadership ambitions through mentoring, peer support and training opportunities.

-Appointments will normally be made on the grade 8 academic scale (£41,526 - £49,553), dependent on experience, but in exceptional circumstances a more senior appointment may be made at grade 9 (£52,559 - £59,135).
-It is anticipated that following a successful review at the end of year three or four, Fellows will transition to an open-ended post at an appropriate grade.
+Appointments will normally be made on the grade 8 academic scale, dependent on experience, but in exceptional circumstances a more senior appointment may be made at grade 9.
+It is anticipated that following a successful review at the end of year three or four, Fellows will get the opportunity to transition to an open-ended post at an appropriate grade.

 Applications for this round of recruitment are now closed.

-Thank you to everyone that applied this year.
+Thank you to everyone that applied in the 2022 round.
 If you would like further details about possible future campaigns please register for job alerts and you will be contacted when opportunities become available.